wkmateusr/pilot/README.md

 ## INTRO

-Este é um desafio Front-end do Frontend Mentor.
+Este é um desafio Front-end do Frontend Mentor e meu projeto piloto.
-*This is a Frontend Mentor Frontend challenge.*
+*This is a Frontend Mentor Frontend challenge and my pilot project.*

 ## FINALIDADE - PURPOSE